 What if you could get your groceries for free?
 How much could you save?

-I am doing a challenge to spend less than $250 for 6 weeks of groceries here in Australia and this morning I came across a few options which can see you get FREE groceries as well as cash back and other super discounts!
+I am doing a challenge to spend less than $250 for 6 weeks of groceries here in Australia.
+Here are some options where you get FREE groceries as well as cash back and other super discounts!

 You might also want to check out my eBook 26 Ingredients.
 It has over 100 recipes from gourmet breakfasts to delicious desserts, tips on using leftovers and making meals stretch and more.
 Based on a pantry of simple ingredients, many meals are under $1 a serve and the eBook is only $4.95.